Coordination is the interaction between the brain and the muscles to successfully carry out a movement of two different body parts at the same time.

 Differentiation: An ability that allows the player to deal in different ways with the information that they perceive with their sensory organs.

-An example of differentiation in football is knowing how to weigh a pass according to the distance of your teammate and position of opponents.
+An example of differentiation in football is knowing how to weigh a pass according to the distance of your teammate and the position of opponents.

 Equilibrium (balance): The ability that allows a player to maintain balance during an action or while executing a technical move.